brigadecore/brigade-github-app/README.md

 * For the `INSTALLATION_ID` go to `https://github.com/settings/apps/your-app-name/installations`.
 Click on the desired installation to get the id within the URL: `https://github.com/settings/installations/1234567`

 When these parameters are set, incoming pull requests will also trigger `check_suite:created` events.

-In the future, we will make this an explicitly toggle-able parameter.

 ## Handling Events in `brigade.js`